Do auto insurance companies do background checks?

 - Financial Information

 Car insurance agencies aren’t always going to check the same background information, which is why a comparison is important.
 Some companies put far more weight on credit history while others put more weight on the criminal or employment aspect of a background check.
+In recent years, there have been more questions about drug testing as well, as insurance companies gather information about you.

 Looking at one or two companies might result in only high premium quotes if they check more than just your driving record.